 While even the classic writers have once in a while chosen to break the rules of English grammar, the number of new age writers who argue that grammar 101 as a restriction to their free thoughts and writing style is simply appalling and their arguments are ridiculous.

 How often do you quit a book that you do not enjoy?
 And what makes you decide to stop putting yourself through hell?
-What pushes the button for you?
+When do you say “I hate your book”?
 Let me know in the comments.